Chart Color Schemes

 Bathurst - West is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Bathurst - West, as evaluated at the latest Census held on 28 August 2016, comprised 95.3% houses and 4.8% other dwellings.
-In comparison, Non-Metro NSW had 86.1% houses and 13.9% other dwellings.
-Home ownership in Bathurst - West was 35.2%, with mortgaged dwellings at 38.6% and rented dwellings at 26.2%.
-The median monthly mortgage repayment in the area was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent figure was $350, compared to Non-Metro NSW's $315.
-Nationally, Bathurst - West's mortgage repayments were lower than the Australian average of $1,863, as recorded on 29 June 2021, while rents were less than the national figure of $375, also as of that date.
+Dwelling structure within Bathurst - West, as evaluated at the latest Census, comprised 95.3% houses and 4.8% other dwellings (semi-detached, apartments, 'other' dwellings), in comparison to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Meanwhile, the level of home ownership within Bathurst - West was lagging that of Regional NSW, at 35.2%, with the remainder of dwellings either mortgaged (38.6%) or rented (26.2%).
+The median monthly mortgage repayment in the area was in line with the Regional NSW average at $1,733, while the median weekly rent figure was recorded at $350, compared to Regional NSW's $1,733 and $330.
+Nationally, Bathurst - West's mortgage repayments are lower than the Australian average of $1,863, while rents are less than the national figure of $375.

 Frequently Asked Questions - Housing